Bike Tripper

 Cades Cove

 Cades Cove in the northwest portion of the Park in Tennessee is one of the most popular destinations in Great Smoky Mountains National Park.
-Traffic jams are common as people stop to admire the scenery and watch the wildlife including black bear and deer.
+Traffic jams are common as people stop to admire the scenery and watch the wildlife, including black bear and deer.

 biking, Great Smoky Mountains, Tremont, Middle Prong